lukawarren/MinOS/README.md

 A x86 operating system written in modern(ish) C++, a bit of C, and Assembly.

 ## Features
-* Userspace with standard library
+* Userspace with newlibc standard library (with old sbrk-style malloc replaced with liballoc)
 * Pre-emptive multitaksing

 ## Depdendencies